SplitScreen-Me/splitscreenme-www/docs/what-is-splitscreen-me.md

 #### More coming soon...

-#### A big thanks to all the people(listed below) who helped put piece together the history of Splitscreen.me, this would not have been possible without you guys!
+#### A big thanks to all the people(listed below) who helped piece together the history of Splitscreen.me, this would not have been possible without you guys!

 > Written by *Snailed lt*
 >